komalpreethora/BE_Frontend_Project/README.md

 Install gulp in project folder using command:- npm install gulp
-To deploy project use command:- gulp dev (deploys project on localhost:3000)
+To deploy project use command:- gulp (deploys project on localhost:8090)
+Note:- Must have all four modules of backend running

 TO-DO:
-Implement pagination in home page
-Fix user preference API problem
-Implement APIs for negotitation i.e. complete expert page
-Bind user id to cookie to maintain a session for the user
-Notifications
+Displaying session answer
+Marking users as online/offline in a session
+Marking question open/closed